jean-philippe-martin/reloadpyxel/README.md

 - `run(app)`
   Runs the Pyxel game.
 Your app must have the `update(self)` and `draw(self)` methods that Pyxel needs.
   It will reload resources and code if they are modified.
+  You typically do not need to call this yourself, it's called in `main.py` for you.

 - `watch_resource(filename)`
   Watches that file.
 If it changes, will call your App's `reload_resource` method (if it exists).